-Additionally, we have carried out consistent substantive procedures for the selection of a representative sample of the Group's financial instruments, in order to contrast the adequacy of their assessment and classification.
+Additionally, we have carried out consistent substantive procedures for the selection of a representative sample of the Mutual Society's financial instruments, in order to contrast the adequacy of their assessment and classification.
 For those with no quoted price, we have analyzed the most representative assessment models.
 In the same way, we have obtained confirmations from the custodians of the total financial asset portfolio, with the purpose to assess their integrity.

-Finally, we have verified that Notes 5.g) and 8 of the attached consolidated report include the information breakdowns required by the applicable financial information regulations.
+Finally, we have verified that Notes 4.d) and 7 of the attached report include the information breakdowns required by the applicable financial information regulations.

-Further information: Consolidated Management Report
+Further information: Management Report

-The complementary information consists only of the Consolidated Management Report for financial year 2019, which is issued by the Mutual Society's Directors and is not an integral part of the consolidated annual accounts.
+The complementary information consists only of the Management Report for financial year 2019, which is issued by the Mutual Society's Directors and is not an integral part of the annual accounts.

-Our audit opinion regarding the consolidated annual accounts does not include the Consolidated Management Report.
-According to the Spanish current regulations for auditing activities, our responsibility regarding the consolidated Management Report is limited to assess and inform on the consistency of the consolidated Management Report and the consolidated financial statements, based on the knowledge about the Group obtained from our audit, and without including as evidence any information other than the information we have obtained.
-Furthermore, our responsibility is to assess and inform if the Consolidated Management Report's content and submission complies with the relevant regulations.
+Our audit opinion regarding the financial statements does not include the Management Report.
+According to the Spanish current regulations for auditing activities, our responsibility regarding the Management Report is limited to assess and inform on the consistency of the Management Report and the financial statements, based on the knowledge about the Mutual Society obtained from our audit, and without including as evidence any information other than the information we have obtained.
+Furthermore, our responsibility is to assess and inform if the Management Report's content and submission complies with the relevant regulations.
 Therefore, if we conclude that there are material misstatements based on the activities we have carried out, we are forced to report it.

-On the basis of the work conducted and as described in the previous paragraph, the information contained in the Consolidated Management Report is consistent with the consolidated annual accounts for financial year 2019, and their content and presentation comply with the applicable regulations.
+On the basis of the work conducted and as described in the previous paragraph, the information contained in the Management Report is consistent with the annual accounts for financial year 2019, and their content and presentation comply with the applicable regulations.

-Directors' and Audit Commission's responsibility on the consolidated annual accounts
+Directors' and Audit Commission's responsibility on the annual accounts

-Directors are responsible for preparing the attached consolidated annual accounts so that they give a true image of the Group's equity, financial situation and profit and loss account, in compliance with the applicable Spanish financial information regulations, and the internal control they deem necessary to allow the preparation of consolidated annual accounts that are free from material misstatements due to fraud or error.
+Directors are responsible for preparing the attached annual accounts so that they give a true image of the Mutual Society's equity, financial situation and profit and loss account, in compliance with the applicable Spanish financial information regulations, and the internal control they deem necessary to allow the preparation of annual accounts that are free from material misstatements due to fraud or error.

-In the preparation of the consolidated annual accounts, the Directors of the Mutual Society shall assess the Group's capacity to continue its activity, disclosing, when applicable, questions related to on-going companies, and using the on-going company's accounting principle, unless the Directors have the intention to dissolve the Group or cease its operations, or if there is no other realistic alternative.
+In the preparation of the annual accounts, the Directors shall assess the Mutual Society's capacity to continue its activity, disclosing, when applicable, questions related to on-going companies, and using the on-going company's accounting principle, unless the Directors have the intention to dissolve the Mutual Society or cease its operations, or if there is no other realistic alternative.

-The Audit Commission is responsible for supervising the preparation process and the presentation of the consolidated annual accounts.
+The Audit Commission is responsible for supervising the preparation process and the presentation of the annual accounts.

-Auditors' Responsibility on the audit of consolidated annual accounts
+Auditors' Responsibility on the audit of annual accounts

-Our purpose is to obtain reasonable assurance of the consolidated annual accounts being free of material misstatement due to fraud or error and issue an audit report with our opinion.
+Our purpose is to obtain reasonable assurance of the annual accounts being free of material misstatement due to fraud or error and issue an audit report with our opinion.

 Reasonable assurance means a high degree of assurance, but it does not guarantee that an audit carried out according to the Spanish regulations on audit activities always detects a material misstatement when it exists.
-Misstatements may be caused by fraud or error, and they are deemed material if, either individually or in aggregate, they can reasonably affect the economic decisions taken by users based on the consolidated annual accounts.
+Misstatements may be caused by fraud or error, and they are deemed material if, either individually or in aggregate, they can reasonably affect the economic decisions taken by users based on the annual accounts.